lay-it-out/OOPSLA23-Artifact/README.md

 Finally, type `exit` to quit the REPL.

+**NOTE: if you are interested in running Lamb on your own grammar, you should refer to `tool/README.md` for detailed documents of Lamb.**

 ### 1.3 Checking the Coq Proof Artifact (3 min)

 Change the directory to `proof/`.
 Likewise, we also provide two options to compile the Coq proof and you should choose **either**: